ajaygunalan/stoch_trajectory_tracking/README.md

 70: -- -- -- -- -- -- -- --
 ```
 2. Check if i2c is enabled by `dmesg | grep i2c`

+3. Don't use I2C for distance more than foot.

+4. IMU is prone to interference by ferrous metal.

 #### Reference